 - Seven years running the front office of a small, woman-owned technical sewing company — Everything from answering four phone lines and assisting customers to quoting custom jobs and maintaining the books.

 - Two years working corporate for Varian Associates providing marketing communications support for two U.S. factories — Work included the full spectrum of marcom: tradeshows, marketing literature, direct mail, newsletters, and PR.

 Manufacturing is what made this country great.
 I’m proud to be part of its history.
-Even better, I’m happy I have the ability to work with people like you and help you grow through marketing — while also helping to keep jobs here in the U.S.
+Even better, I’m happy I have the ability to work with people like you and help you grow your business.

-In my off time, I’m an avid cyclist and participate in local century and multi-day rides.
-In 2016, I did my first such ride from the NH / Canadian border to the southern border — and then did it again in 2017 because I loved the challenge and the fact that the fundraising ride benefits the Muscular Dystrophy Association.
-I’m also a DIYer, farm-to-table foodie, a newbie gardener, and mom to a son in college (he’s majoring in computer science).
+In my off time, I’m an avid cyclist and participate in local and multi-day rides.
+I’m on the board of the Trans NH Bike Ride, which benefits the NH Muscular Dystrophy Association.
+I’m also a DIYer, and spend lots of time working on my classic, mid-century 1960 ranch, a farm-to-table foodie, and mom to a son in college (he’s a Junior and majoring in data analytics and computer science).